shubhomoydas/ad_examples/README.md

 Running AAD
 -----------
 This codebase is my **research** platform.
 The main `bash` script `aad.sh` makes it easier to run all AAD experiments multiple times (in the spirit of scientific inquiry) so that final results can be averaged.
-I try to output results for different parameter settings into different folders (under `python/temp/aad`) so that results can be easily compared without conflicts.
+I try to output results for different parameter settings into different folders (under `temp/aad`) so that results can be easily compared without conflicts.
 I also output to files the instance indexes (as 1-indexed and **not** 0-indexed) in the order they were queried for fine-grained analysis and visualization.
-If you want to introduce a new dataset with the least effort, then put its files under `datasets/anomaly` folder in the same format and structure as those of the `toy2` dataset and follow the same naming conventions.
+If you want to introduce a new dataset with the least effort, then put its files under `ad_examples/datasets/anomaly` folder in the same format and structure as those of the `toy2` dataset and follow the same naming conventions.
 Else, a little effort would be needed to invoke the necessary data load APIs.
-You might also want to have a look at the [simplified API usage example](#how-to-employ-aad-in-your-own-application) (`python/aad/demo_aad.py`) below.
+You might also want to have a look at the [simplified API usage example](#how-to-employ-aad-in-your-own-application) (`ad_examples/aad/demo_aad.py`) below.

 **Note:** It might seem that the script `aad.sh` requires an intimidating number of parameters, but bear in mind that the simplest settings (or automatic configuration from cross-validation etc.) are preferred for any formal publication. **The reason we allow so many parameters to be configurable is to support ablation studies and general curiosity.**

 This codebase supports the following five different anomaly detection algorithms.
 If pre-computed anomaly scores are available from another ensemble-based algorithm, then jump to the [below section on pre-computed scores](#running-aad-with-precomputed-anomaly-scores).
-  - The [LODA based AAD](python/aad/loda_aad.py) (**works with streaming data, but does not support incremental update to model after building the model with the first window of data**)
+  - The [LODA based AAD](ad_examples/aad/loda_aad.py) (**works with streaming data, but does not support incremental update to model after building the model with the first window of data**)
-  - The [Isolation Forest based AAD](python/aad/random_split_trees.py) (**streaming support with model update**)
+  - The [Isolation Forest based AAD](ad_examples/aad/random_split_trees.py) (**streaming support with model update**)
     - For streaming update, we support two modes:
       - **Mode 0**: Replace the oldest 20% trees (configurable) with new trees trained on the latest window of data.
 The previously learned weights of the nodes of the retained (80%) trees are retained, and the weights of nodes of new trees are set to a default value (see code) before normalizing the entire weight vector to unit length.
 For this mode, set `CHECK_KL_IND=0` in `aad.sh`.
       - **Mode 1** (Default): Replace trees based on KL-divergence.
 Further details are [below](#data-drift-detection).
 For this mode, set `CHECK_KL_IND=1` in `aad.sh`.
-  - [HS Trees based AAD](python/aad/random_split_trees.py) (**streaming support with model update**)
+  - [HS Trees based AAD](ad_examples/aad/random_split_trees.py) (**streaming support with model update**)
     - For streaming update, the option `--tree_update_type=0` replaces the previous node-level sample counts with counts from the new window of data.
 This is as per the original published algorithm.
 The option `--tree_update_type=1` updates the node-level counts as a linear combination of previous and current counts -- this is an experimental feature.
-  - [RS Forest based AAD](python/aad/random_split_trees.py) (**streaming support with model update**)
+  - [RS Forest based AAD](ad_examples/aad/random_split_trees.py) (**streaming support with model update**)
     - See the previous HS Trees streaming update options above.
-  - The [Isolation Forest based AAD with Multiview](python/aad/multiview_forest.py) (**streaming support with model update**)
+  - The [Isolation Forest based AAD with Multiview](ad_examples/aad/multiview_forest.py) (**streaming support with model update**)
     - This is useful if (say) there are groups of features that represent coherent groups and we want to create trees only with the features in a particular group.
 For instance, in a malware detection application, we might have 100 features computed with static program features and 120 computed with dynamic program features.
 Then we want 50 isolation trees with only the 100 static features and 50 trees with the 120 dynamic features for a total of 100 trees.
 In a streaming situation, we would want the tree replacement to take into account the grouping as well, for example, if there has been no drift in the static features while there is a significant drift in dynamic features, we should not replace the trees of static features and only replace the trees of dynamic features.

-To run the Isolation Forest / HS-Trees / RS-Forest / LODA based algorithms, the command has the following format (**remember to run the commands from the 'python' folder, and monitor progress in logs under 'python/temp' folder**):
+To run the Isolation Forest / HS-Trees / RS-Forest / LODA based algorithms, the command has the following format (**remember to run the commands from the 'python' folder, and monitor progress in logs under 'temp' folder**):

     bash ./aad.sh <dataset> <budget> <reruns> <tau> <detector_type> <query_type[1|2|8|9]> <query_confident[0|1]> <streaming[0|1]> <streaming_window> <retention_type[0|1]> <with_prior[0|1]> <init_type[0|1|2]>